 On Tuesday, the tech giant Microsoft confirmed the acquisition of a new domain named ‘corp.com’.
-While the value at which it was acquired still remains a mystery, it has been found out that the domain was first put up for sale in February by Mike O’Connor at the price of $1.7 million.
+While the value at which Microsoft buys corp.com still remains a mystery, it has been found out that the domain was first put up for sale in February by Mike O’Connor at the price of $1.7 million.

-Microsoft saw it as a potential security threat that was just waiting to be exploited and the only way the company could make sure it is in safe hands is by purchasing it.
+Microsoft buys Corp.com so that the bad guys can’t.
+Yes, you read it correctly.
+The Redmond tech giant saw it as a potential security threat that was just waiting to be exploited, and the only way the company could make sure it is in safe hands was by purchasing it.

 The security reasons for which Microsoft had to buy this domain is something known as ‘namespace collision’.
 This is when there happens to be an overlap between an internal domain and an address on the internet.